ymiao8/Credit-Card-Defaulting-Modeling-/README.md

-# Credit Card Defaulting Modeling - Yu Miao
+# Credit Card Defaulting Modeling
+* The model is currently unavailable due to the unsubscription from AWS service.
 ## 1. Statement of Problem:
 Banks were losing money because customers defualted their credit card payments.